spiral-project/daybed/docs/source/index.rst

 * A commercial and closed-source service is used (*Google Forms*)
 * A CMS is used as a backoffice for customizable content types (*twist*)

-To avoid those situations, make it easy to get your storage backend ready in seconds, we created *Daybed*.
+To avoid those situations, and make it easy to get your storage backend ready in seconds, we created *Daybed*.

 *Daybed* is :